ManjulBalayar/Lab7/README.md

-# Manjul Balayar and Devin Alamsya

 # MVC Calculator Application

-This document provides detailed instructions on how to deploy and use the MVC-based calculator application.
+This document provides detailed instructions on how to deploy and use the MVC-based calculator application, developed by Manjul Balayar and Devin Alamsya.
 The application is structured using the Model-View-Controller (MVC) architecture to separate the logic, user interface, and control flow.

 ## Prerequisites